Why Indians are mad for momos

 In the 1990s and early 2000s, momos became very popular in Delhi and Kolkata.
 Doma Wang, who came to Salt Lake, Kolkata, more than 30 years ago, was inspired by an elderly woman who sold momos from her home, and began doing the same in 1992 before opening the Blue Poppy Restaurant in 2005.
 Wang became so popular that she was dubbed “The Momo Queen of Kolkata” by her momo-mad patrons.

 In 1994, an open-air market in New Delhi called Delhi Haat began attracting vendors from the northeast.
 They served momos – first pork, then chicken – and fruit beer, Dalal explains.
-At this time many Nepalese and Tibetans had come to New Delhi from the northeast as students, refugees and economic migrants.
-Not only were the immigrants enthusiastic patrons of the momo shops sprouting up across the city, their knowledge of momo-making techniques made them a ready workforce.
+At this time, many Nepalese and Tibetans had come to Delhi from the northeast as students, refugees and economic migrants.
+Not only were the immigrants enthusiastic patrons of the momo shops sprouting up across the city, but their knowledge of momo-making techniques made them a ready workforce.

 People thought the dumplings were raw and uncooked, Yadav says, so Dolma Aunty started serving them with chutneys.
-“Tangy chutneys, pickles and dips form an integral part of Indian meals,” including street food, he says, adding: “People often remember the dish with the condiment served, dictating the popularity of any street shop or restaurant – and momo is no exception.”
+“Tangy chutneys, pickles and dips form an integral part of Indian meals”, including street food, he says, adding: “People often remember the dish with the condiment served, dictating the popularity of any street shop or restaurant – and momo is no exception.”

 A momo is incomplete without the red chutney, Wang explains, which is prepared by soaking dry red chillies in oil and grinding them with a little salt.